canonical/aspects-robotics-poc/README.md

 systemd[1]: Finished snap.aspects-poc-vpn.daemon.service - Service for snap application aspects-poc-vpn.daemon.
 ```

-You can also check `observe-tunnel` registry view to see the current peers:
+You can also check `observe-tunnel` confdb view to see the current peers:

 ```console
 $ snap get f22PSauKuNkwQTM9Wz67ZCjNACuSjjhN/network/observe-tunnel peers